 1. Mortgages for Work Visa Holders (Non-Permanent Residents)

-If you’re a non-permanent resident with a valid work visa or an EAD, you’re eligible for conventional loan programs, including Fannie Mae, Freddie Mac, and FHA loans.
+If you’re a non-permanent resident with a valid work visa or an EAD, you’re eligible for conventional loan programs, including Fannie Mae and Freddie Mac.
 You’ll need:

 - A valid Employment Authorization Document (EAD) or visa with work authorization